Writing Fellows Contract

 1. Work with 8-12 students individually, as assigned, to teach writing skills.
-When requested by the professor, hold prewriting conferences.
-Read drafts of two papers; write marginal comments and a one-page response letter for each.
+When requested by the professor, hold pre-writing conferences (initial consultations).
+Read drafts of at least two papers; write marginal comments and a response letter for each.
 Hold individual consultations with each student on each paper, lasting 20–30 minutes each.
 Teach writing strategies that will not only improve this paper but also the student’s future writing.

 2. Keep all scheduled conference appointments punctually.
 If an emergency arises and you must miss a conference, contact your students as soon as possible to reschedule.

-3. Meet with the professor of your assigned class at least twice: once before reading the first assignment and once before reading the second assignment.
+3. Meet with the professor of your assigned class at least twice: once before reading the first assignment and once before reading the second assignment (or more often as needed).
 Have the professor clarify the expectations for the assignment so that you can guide the students appropriately.
 Be sure you understand the professor’s criteria for grading.